prateekverma145/face_swapping/README.md

 - Performance Optimization: Efforts are made to optimize the performance to ensure real-time processing, allowing the application to run smoothly even on modest hardware.

 ## Requirements:
-Python 3.x
+- Python 3.x
-OpenCV
+- OpenCV
-NumPy
+- NumPy
-Dlib (for facial landmark detection) // does not work in vscode
+- Dlib (for facial landmark detection) // does not work in vscode
+## Note- first install cmake and add bin  file path in environment variable , then install dlib
 ## Installation:
 - Clone the repository: